 Selling a shared ownership property

 Selling a shared ownership property can be more complicated than selling other types of homes.
-Here is everything you need to know about the process of selling your shared ownership home.
+Here is everything you need to know about the process of selling your shared ownership home and the potential pitfalls to avoid.

 What is shared ownership?